vstelmakh/url-highlight/README.md

 - Works with plain text, HTML or HTML entity encoded input.
 - Matches URLs without a scheme by top-level domain, emails, IP hosts, Unicode and edge cases.
-- Keeps punctuation and unbalanced brackets out of the match.
+- Drops punctuation that belongs to the text, keeps what belongs to the URL.
 - Leaves existing links and elements that may not contain anchors untouched.
 - Renders links your way, or returns URLs as parsed components.